Lumieducation/H5P-Nodejs-library/docs/h5p-editor-constructor.md

 ## urlGenerator (optional)

-if you need to overrite the logic to create the urls per request you can pass a custom urlGenerator.
+if you need to overwrite the logic to create the urls per request you can pass a custom url generator.
 It is possible to inherit from UrlGenerator and overwrite the getBaseUrl function if needed.

 See [H5PServer](https://github.com/BoBiene/H5PServer) for an implementation sample using the urlGenerator.